menu iconknow your dna logosearch icon

 Even if you can’t avoid a chronic disease or severe illness, understanding its link to your family history can help you manage it better.
 Also, discuss your family history with your doctor for early screenings.

-Genetic Issues without a Lifestyle Component
+Genetic Issues Without a Lifestyle Component

 There are instances in which lifestyle changes have little to no effect on someone’s likelihood of having a genetic disease.